A Thousand Different Ways: Critical reception

-Sales and chart performance
+Commercial performance

-The album, selling 211,000 units in its first week, made its debut on the Billboard charts at number two on the Billboard 200, number three on Digital Albums and number one on Internet Sales.

-The album received RIAA Gold certification on November 2, 2006 and spent 14 weeks on the Billboard 200 chart.
+A Thousand Different Ways made its debut at number two on the US Billboard 200, selling 211,000 units in its first week, The album spent 14 weeks on the chart and was eventually cerified gold by the Recording Industry Association of America (RIAA) on November 2, 2006.
+A Thousand Different Ways also opened at six on the Canadian Albums Chart.
+It was awarded gold status by Music Canada on December 20, 2006.

 Track listing

 On his 2005 Juke Box Tour, Aiken previewed 3 other songs that did not make the final album cut.
 "Back For More" was sung at every concert date after its introduction at GMA's Summer Concert Series in 2005.
 "Tears Run Dry" and "Just You" each got one third of the JBT performance dates.